 .
 The new generation of 'psycobloc' enthusiasts can test their mettle on the seacliffs of Croatia

 Travel to Europe is simple but expensive.
 Most European airports are easy to navigate, with most signs printed in English as well as the native language.
 In most countries, some knowledge of the language is helpful, but usually a simple phrasebook & good grunting skills will suffice.
 A rental car will be beneficial for most trips to Europe.
 Many US rental companies operate in Europe, but are relatively expensive.
 Consider using a local provider to save a few Euros.

 A valid passport is absolutely mandatory for all foreign travel from the US.
 Details on how to obtain a passport can be found here.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Europe:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Europe:

 Featured Route For Europe

 Kancik 5.7+ 5a 15 V+ 13 MVS 4b Europe